gulama2008/portfolio-Siyu/README.md

 -   An About section with a little about myself.
 -   A Tech skills section with all the techs I have learned during the course
 -   A Project section with all my projects (currently I'm using placeholder images and will replace them with actual projects after projects done)
--   A Contact section with my email, GitHub profile link, LinkedIn profile link and a direct message form (the form doesn't have any real functionality yet, will add functions in the future after learning backend technologies.)
+-   A Contact section with my email, GitHub profile link, LinkedIn profile link and a direct message form.
+The message form is using a form backend tool called FORMSUBMIT and it has the functionality of forwarding the message to my email

 ## Contact
 If you have additional questions, please contact me at: